 The annual Secretary of State’s Award for Corporate Excellence (ACE) recognizes U.S. firms that uphold high standards of responsible business conduct.
 Established in 1999, the ACE seeks to highlight ways in which U.S. companies represent American values in the way they do business, in line with international best practices such as the Organization for Economic Cooperation and Development’s Guidelines for Multinational Enterprises.
 For 2015, the ACE was given out in three distinct categories for the first time: environmental sustainability, human rights and labor rights, and for a small or medium enterprise.
-Award categories for 2016 will be announced soon.

 Nominations for the ACE are put forward by Chiefs of Mission of U.S. embassies and consulates, for the work of a U.S. company in a particular country.
 Finalists and winners for the ACE are chosen by a selection committee comprised of senior U.S. government officials.